oslabs-beta/NextView/README.md

 <a href="https://www.npmjs.com/package/nextview-tracing">![npm](https://img.shields.io/badge/npm-dee2e6)</a>
 <a href="https://medium.com">![Medium](https://img.shields.io/badge/Medium-dee2e6)</a>

-NextView is a user-friendly, lightweight application designed to assist developers in optimizing server performance of their Next.js applications.
+NextView is a lightweight, user-friendly application designed to assist developers in optimizing server performance of their Next.js applications.
 Our observability platform employs OpenTelemetry to trace and monitor important server metrics, and stores the data in real time.
 The NextView Dashboard visualizes the time-series data in clear graphical presentations that facilitate data analysis, enabling developers to swiftly identify areas where server performance optimization is needed.

 ## Getting Started